-At completion of this course student shall be able to understand Determination of herbal remedies and regulations Analysis of natural products and monographs Determination of Herbal drug-drug interaction Principles of performance evaluation of cosmetic products
+At completion of this course student shall be able to understand

+Determination of herbal remedies and regulations

+- Analysis of natural products and monographs - Determination of Herbal drug-drug interaction - Principles of performance evaluation of cosmetic products.

-- 1. Herbal remedies- Toxicity and Regulations: Herbals vs 12 Conventional drugs, Efficacy of herbal medicine products, Hrs Validation of Herbal Therapies, Pharmacodynamic and Pharmacokinetic issues.
-Herbal drug standardization: WHO and AYUSH guidelines. - 2 12 Adulteration Deterioration: Introduction. and types adulteration/substitution of herbal drugs, Causes and Measure of Hrs adulteration, Sampling Procedures, Determination of Foreign Matter, DNA Finger printing techniques in identification of drugs of natural origin, heavy metals, pesticide residues, phototoxin and microbial contamination in herbal formulations.
-Regulatory requirements for setting herbal drug industry: Global marketing management, Indian and international patent law as applicable herbal drugs and natural products and its protocol. - Testing of natural products and drugs: Effect of herbal 12 medicine on clinical laboratory testing, Adulterant Screening using Hrs modern analytical instruments, Regulation and dispensing of herbal drugs, Stability testing of natural products, protocol.
+- Herbal remedies- Toxicity and Regulations: Herbals vs Conventional drugs, Efficacy of herbal medicine products, Validation of Herbal Therapies, Pharmacodynamic and Pharmacokinetic issues.
+Herbal drug standardization: WHO and AYUSH guidelines. - Adulteration and Deterioration: Introduction, types of adulteration/substitution of herbal drugs, Causes and Measure of adulteration, Sampling Procedures, Determination of Foreign Matter, DNA Finger printing techniques in identification of drugs of natural origin, heavy metals, pesticide residues, phototoxin and microbial contamination in herbal formulations.
+Regulatory requirements for setting herbal drug industry: Global marketing management, Indian and international patent law as applicable herbal drugs and natural products and its protocol. - 3 Testing of natural products and drugs: Effect of herbal medicine on clinical laboratory testing, Adulterant Screening using modern analytical instruments, Regulation and dispensing of herbal drugs, Stability testing of natural products, protocol.